General linear models

 Hypothesis

-To approach this question will use Popper’s hypothetico-deductive method, originally known as the method of conjecture and refutation (Popper, 1979, p.
+To approach our question, we will apply Popper’s hypothetico-deductive method, also known as the method of conjecture and refutation (Popper, 1979, p.
 164).
-The schema (in its simplest form) goes like this:
+The basic structure of this approach can be summarized as follows:

 flowchart LR